backend-development/backend-development-textbook/source/ruby_commandline.md

 ### My Function takes a Block of Code

-Any function you write can take an addictional block of code as its last argument.
+Any function you write can take an additional block of code as its last argument.
 The block is only called if and when you call `yield` inside the function: